kyma-project/kyma/docs/application-connector/docs/049-gs-triggering-lambdas-with-events.md

 ## Steps

-1. Register a service with the following specification to the desired Remote Environment:
+1. Register a service with the following specification to the desired Remote Environment.
+>**NOTE:** To learn how to register a service, see the **Register a service** Getting Started Guide.
 ```json
 {
   "name": "my-service",